sepans/p5d3/bar-chart/README.md

 ```
 var xScale = d3.scale.linear()
-  .domain([0, d3.max(data, xData)])
+  .domain([0, 100])
   .range([0, width]);
 ```

-xScale is a linear scale with its domain being from 0 to maximum x value and its range from 0 to width.
+xScale is a linear scale with its domain being from 0 to 100 (assuming 100 is the maximum x value) and its range from 0 to width.
 What <code>d3.scale.linear()</code> returns is itself a function so it could be called.

 In order to convert a number to pixel position, you just need to call `xScale` function: